mudasar187/WebAssignment_Exam2018/README.md

 ## QuizGame Application

 A web-based application where multiple users can join quiz and play against others using WebSockets.
 When a user sign up and join a game he/she need to wait until room is full before the game start.
 Different quizzes can have different requirement for max players.
 When the game start, a user have 10 seconds to answer a question before the next question show up.
 If both finish the game they achive the points and the points get added to their totalpoints which is showed in leaderboard.
-If a user quit the game before quiz is finished all users will ne notified.
-This means if a user click `Quit` button or close the browser by hitting `X`, and this will also make user loose all their points because they did not finish the game.
-The points is based on the seconds they use to answer the question.
-If the question take 3 seconds to answer, user get 7 points, 10 seconds round - 3 seconds to answer = 7 points.
+If there is a quiz with two max players, and one of them quit, the other will get notified and the game will be cancel because you cant play alone.
+The points will also be lost if they did not finish the game.
+But if there is more than 2 players, and one will quit, the others can just continue playing the game.
+They will se on the scoreboard under the game is running, that the user who left is gone.
+This will happends if they click `Quit` or exit browser by clicking `X`.
+The other user who continue playing the game will keep their points.
+The points are calculated by the number of seconds the user answered in.
+The more seconds left, the better the points.
+If user answered in 4 seconds, he gets 6 points (10 - 4 = 6)

 On the leaderboard their points is listed up in descending sort, with the player with most points on top.
+Also marked with a star.
+If there is two players or more with same points, then all they will be listed with a star to indicate that they are the top players.

 #### Travis